 - (a) In solicitations and contracts for stock or special order program items, when the contract authorizes FSS and other activities to issue delivery or task orders, insert the clause at 552.216-72, Placement of Orders.
-If only FSS will issue delivery or task orders, insert the clause with its Alternate I. - (b) In solicitations and contracts for single or multiple award schedule program items, insert the clause at 552.216-72, Placement of Orders, with its Alternate II. - (c) In solicitations and contracts for FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers, use 552.216-72, Placement of Orders, Alternate III, instead of Alternate II. - (d) In solicitations and contracts for Federal Supply Schedules for recovery purchasing (see 538.7102), use 552.216-72, Placement of Orders, Alternate IV, instead of Alternate II. - (e) If the clause at 552.216-72 is prescribed, insert the provision at 552.216-73, Ordering Information, in solicitations for stock items and in other FSS solicitations.
+If only FSS will issue delivery or task orders, insert the clause with its Alternate I. - (b) In solicitations and contracts for single or multiple award schedule program items, insert the clause at 552.216-72, Placement of Orders, with its Alternate II. - (c) Use 552.216-72, Placement of Orders, Alternate III, instead of Alternate II. in solicitations and contracts for- - (1) Federal Supply Schedule 70; - (2) The Consolidated Schedule containing information technology Special Item Numbers; and - (3) Federal Supply Schedule 84. - (d) In solicitations and contracts for Federal Supply Schedules for recovery purchasing (see 538.7102), use 552.216-72, Placement of Orders, Alternate IV, instead of Alternate II. - (e) If the clause at 552.216-72 is prescribed, insert the provision at 552.216-73, Ordering Information, in solicitations for stock items and in other FSS solicitations.
 Use 552.216-73 Alternate II when 552.216-72 Alternate II, Alternate III, or Alternate IV are prescribed.